 Almond, coconut milk and peanut butter – whisk away!

 - Blueberries, spinach and a dash of honey for topping

 - Strawberry, banana, oatmeal and low-fat milk.
 We wouldn’t mind a dash of whipped cream for topping on a day you are feeling indulgent

-Here’s one recipe that’ll be the favourite for the entire family
+Here’s one recipe that’ll be the favorite for the entire family